 Felicia Metz, JD

-Felicia Metz is the Associate Director for the Office of Technology Commercialization (OTC).
+Felicia Metz is the Assistant Director of UM Ventures - College Park.
 Felicia advises on patent prosecution, IP-portfolio development, and licensing.
 Felicia received her B.S. in biological sciences from the University of Maryland and her J.D. magna cum laude from the University of Baltimore School of Law.
 She is a member of the Maryland bar and is registered to practice before the United States Patent and Trademark Office.

 Site Miners, Maryland Innovation Initiative